There's a Ruined AMC Dealership That's Actually Still Open in North Carolina

 Collier Motors' roots can be traced back to the early 1950s when Robert "Bobby" Collier was learning the ropes at a Chevrolet dealer.
 His loyalty, however, lay not with GM's bowtie brand but with the likes of Nash, Hudson and the conglomerate the two formed, the American Motor Company.
 In 1955, Collier bailed on Chevy to open his own AMC dealer franchise, where he reportedly earned a reputation as an upright businessman and a skilled mechanic.

 His business' good name, however, suffered a black eye around 1979, when the first imported cars from AMC's new partner Renault landed on his lot.
-According to comments left by Collier's son Kevin on an archived 2006 blog post, Collier Motors "lost a customer each time" it sold a Renault.
+According to comments left by one of Collier's sons on an archived 2006 blog post, Collier Motors "lost a customer each time" it sold a Renault.
 Rather than sell what old man Collier called "sorry cars" in a 2012 highlight by Hot Rod, the AMC aficionado let his Renault inventory dry up and ordered no more—he would only sell cars built by AMC or its forerunners from here on out.

 "It didn't measure up to the Nash engines, Nash anything," Collier told Hot Rod.